leeyinshen0818/leeyinshen0818/README.md

 - 🏠 Enjoy to be alone.
 - 🌴 A nature lover.
 - 🐕 Love animals.
-- 📖 Love reading novel.
+- 🔷 Rubik's cube lover.

 <h3>My study as a computer science(data engineering) student 👨‍🎓</h3>